Andrew Bryan (Baptist): Service interruptions and arrest

 Andrew Bryan became so good at preaching that many people attended his services in the village of Yamacraw.
 The white community did not like that there were a lot of African-American people gathering for Bryan's services.
 The enslavers did not want the people they enslaved to listen to Bryan because they believed that he was plotting a rebellion.
 Whites harassed the enslaved people who did attend the services.
 The enslaved people were punished with whipping, shackling, hanging, beating, burning, and imprisonment.
 The church services were interrupted constantly by the whites.
 Bryan was accused of plotting a rebellion, so he was beaten and thrown in jail.
 Sampson was also thrown in jail along with Bryan.
 Jonathan Bryan and other plantation owners protested the arrest of Andrew Bryan.
 The Justice of the Inferior Court of Chatham County analyzed the case, resulting in Bryan and Samson being found innocent and released.
 After they were released, Bryan returned to preaching at Jonathan Bryan's barn from sunrise to sunset.

 Expansion and ending

 While preaching in the barn on the Brampton plantation, Bryan's following continued to increase.
 Several prominent white males supported Bryan and his preachings.
-In 1788, the First Baptist Church got certified, and Jonathan Bryan died and left Andrew Bryan 95 pounds sterling.
+In 1788, the First Baptist Church was certified; this predated the first local Baptist Church for white people by five years.
+In the same year Jonathan Bryan died and left Bryan 95 pounds sterling.
 Bryan used 50 pounds to buy his freedom from William Bryan, Jonathan Bryan's brother.
 On June 1, 1790, with 27 pounds of sterling, he bought property from Thomas Gibbons that became a place for a new church.
 William Bryan and James Whitfield bought land for Bryan and his family to live on.

 In 1805, the first African Baptist church, Savannah Baptist church, and Newington Baptist Church became the Savannah River Baptist Association.
 Contributions from Bryan allowed this to happen.
 Bryan pastored for 24 years and died at 92 on October 6, 1812.
 He is interred in Whitefield Square in Savannah.